 - Prior to re-opening a full Health and Safety check will be conducted.

-- A full risk assessment will be conducted prior to opening the nursery during an epidemic or pandemic.
+- A full risk assessment will be conducted prior to opening the Nursery during an epidemic or pandemic.
 This risk assessment will be reviewed regularly.

 Guidance documents and legislation which have guided and influenced this policy.